Comfortable and luxurious backcountry accommodations

 Madrone & Sunrise Dorms

 Sunrise is located near the Strawbale Meditation Temple on the upper campus.
-Each room provides a desk, lighting, outlets, bookcase, and alarm clock.
+Each room provides a desk, lighting, outlets, bookcase.
 A newly remodeled shared bathroom with two toilets, two sinks and two showers can be accessed in the center of the building.
 There is also a multi-functional classroom and meeting space in the building.

 Weekly discounts available.